McLean, Virginia: Geography

 The community lies in the Piedmont upland on the west bank of the Potomac River.
 The river forms the community's northern and eastern borders, and a number of its smaller tributaries flow north and northeast through the CDP.
 From west to east, these include Bull Neck Run, Scott Run, Dead Run, Turkey Run, and Pimmit Run.

 According to the United States Census Bureau, the CDP has a total area of 24.88 sqmi of which 24.79 sqmi is land and 0.09 sqmi is water.

 As an inner suburb of Washington, D.C., McLean is a part of both the Washington Metropolitan Area and the larger Baltimore-Washington Metropolitan Area.
-The CDP includes the unincorporated communities of Langley, Lewinsville, and West McLean, and it borders several other Washington suburbs including: Potomac and Cabin John, Maryland, to the north; Brookmont, Maryland, to the northeast; Arlington to the southeast; Falls Church to the south; Idylwood, Pimmit Hills, and Tysons to the southwest; Wolf Trap to the west; and Great Falls to the northwest.
+The CDP includes the unincorporated communities of Langley, Lewinsville, and West McLean.
+It borders several other Washington suburbs including: Potomac and Cabin John, Maryland, to the north; Brookmont, Maryland, to the northeast; Arlington to the southeast; Falls Church to the south; Idylwood, Pimmit Hills, and Tysons to the southwest; Wolf Trap to the west; and Great Falls to the northwest.

 McLean has a humid climate (Cfa) and is in hardiness zone 7a.